NYC lawyer charged with tax evasion related to shelters

 That case was put on hold in July 2015.

 Levine left Herrick Feinstein in 2012 to take over the tax practice of another law firm, Moritt Hock & Hamroff.
-That firm's website no longer lists him as a partner.
-A spokeswoman for the firm did not immediately respond to requests for comment.
+A spokesman for that firm said Levine departed voluntarily in June 2016 to take a position with one of his clients.

 (Reporting by Jonathan Stempel in New York; Editing by David Gregorio)